-- Empowering women as key change agents
+- Start by empowering women as key change agents

-- Mobilizing communities for self-reliant action
+- Mobilizing entire communities into self-reliant action

-- Fostering effective partnerships with local government
+- Fostering effective partnerships to engage local government

 One of our first activities is a Vision, Commitment and Action Workshop, which serves as the foundation of our work, inspiring individuals to move from “I can’t” to “I can” to “We can.”
 Through participation in our trainings, people set a vision for their communities, and then lay out the actions they will take to achieve that vision.
 Read more about this workshop.

 In Bangladesh, The Hunger Project mobilizes local “animators,” (trained volunteers), youth, women leaders, and local government representatives.
-In 2013, efforts intensified in 112 priority “MDG Unions” (clusters of rural villages) to carry out holistic, bottom-up strategies to achieve the Millennium Development Goals in their communities.
-Their work reaches 4.6 million people.
+In 180 Sustainable Development Goals Unions, or “SDG Unions,” our partners carry out holistic, bottom-up strategies to achieve the SDGs in their communities.
+Their work reaches over 5 million people.